thearyadev/MSRF/README.md

 Microsoft can make changes at any time.
 They may break the farmer.
 I've designed this so that whichever component doesn't work, is simply skipped, outputting a critical error then continuing to the next task.
 When breaking changes are known, I will work towards fixing them.

+### Not working?
+The most common problem I've seen in testing is login problems.
+The prompt may say something like invalid credentials, which may be the case.
+Microsoft sometimes has other steps to the login, which I have not considered.

+If an account is continuously failing to log in, you can enter "debugging mode" by clicking the bug icon at the bottom control panel.
+This will show the Chrome browser that is being used by the program, and will allow you to see what is preventing the login.

+For example:
+- Invalid credentials
+  - You will be able to see the program attempt to log in, and view the full error message sent by microsoft authentication
+- Additional Login steps
+  - "Please verify your security information".
+This will require you to click a button to confirm, which will block the program from running on your account.

+If other errors are occurring, you can use debugging mode to determine why those issues are arising.

 ## Contributing